remyhfb/voice-sync/replit.md

-# VoiceSwap - AI Voice Cloning Application
+# VoiceSwap - AI Voice Conversion Application

 ## Overview

-VoiceSwap is an AI-powered voice cloning and audio replacement application that enables users to clone realistic voices from audio samples and replace synthetic AI voices in videos with authentic-sounding cloned voices.
-The application provides a professional interface for managing voice clones, processing videos, and generating AI-voiced audio content.
+VoiceSwap is an AI-powered voice conversion application that enables users to train RVC (Retrieval-based Voice Conversion) models from audio samples and convert video audio to match the trained voice while preserving perfect lip-sync timing.
+The application provides a professional interface for managing voice models, processing videos with voice conversion, and downloading perfectly synced results.

 ## User Preferences